roman-milk/roman-milk.github.io/dominican-slut.md

  I looked around and saw that Candace was no longer on the machine but on her knees with Elmer, Jeremy, Walker and Mr. Goldstein, who I hadn't seen since he came in me, all circled around her.
 She was sucking one cock, while stroking two others.
 I again shook my head realizing that it wasn't just Dominicans that would submit to their basic carnal submissive desires given the right opportunity.
 Candace did not seem to be forced anymore, but rather just giving in to the pleasure of submission and pleasing others.

  Ms. Goldstein was watching from her desk and Juliette was near Bryce continuing her belittling of my husband.
-Report_Story #3